apache/cloudstack-documentation/source/adminguide/networking/vnf_templates_appliances.rst

 #.
 In the left navigation, choose Images -> Templates

 #.
-Click the "Register template from URL" button.
+Click on the "Register template from URL" button.

 #.
 Specify the "Template type" to "VNF"

 #.
-Click the OK button.
+Click on the OK button.

 When the VNF template is registered successfully, you will see the template on the same page or under Network -> VNF templates.